-DescriVedendo Brera’s Masterpieces is one of the first tools adopted by the Pinacoteca in its drive to break through barriers impeding perception.
+DescriVedendo Brera’s Masterpieces is one of the first tools adopted by the Pinacoteca in its drive to reduce barriers impeding perception.

 What is this scheme?